Pictured: (From left) Lewis Raines, Jonathan Ansell, Mike Christie and Duncan Sandilands

 After the phenomenal reaction to their Reunion Tour to packed houses across the UK, G4 transported their loyal following right back to the moment they first fell in love with G4's trademark harmonies.
 Having recreated their unique take on songs such as Bohemian Rhapsody, Circle of Life and Nessun Dorma, they also proved they can tackle the latest chart-toppers including Let It Go, Happy and Uptown Funk in their own inimitable style.

 Due to the overwhelming demand for G4, and having toured their 29-date 'Back For Good' tour earlier in 2016, G4 went on to tour their popular 'Christmas By Candlelight' show across the UK in November and December in 14 historic churches and cathedrals, which showcased their first-ever Christmas album.

 In February 2017, G4 released their fifth album 'G4 Love Songs', recorded with the City of Prague Philharmonic Orchestra, and featuring collaborations with Lesley Garrett and Merrill Osmond.
 The following month, G4 made their Asia debut in South Korea.

-For the 2019 festive season, they embarked on their biggest ever Christmas tour, with 28 dates in stunning cathedrals, and iconic venues including the Blackpool Tower Ballroom.
-G4's Christmas tours are always in association with the charity Missing People, who are a lifeline when someone goes missing.
-Last year's Christmas tour raised over £14,000 for Missing People and this year they raise nearly £20,000 in bucket collections alone, made at the end of each show.
+For the 2019 festive season, they embarked on their biggest ever Christmas tour, with 28 dates in stunning cathedrals, plus Leeds and Hull City Halls and Blackpool Tower Ballroom.
+G4's Christmas tours have been in association with the charity Missing People, who are a lifeline when someone goes missing.
+G4 raised over £40,000 for them and various other charities in bucket collections alone, made at the end of each show.